BotquinThomas/fastapi-postgress/README.md

-# fast-api
-Fast-api &amp; postgresql with docker
+# fast-api & postgress with docker

 ### How to run this project: